-* Juggling Between Multiple Roles – As a single mother, you have to fill in the shoes for both the parents and juggle between different roles.
+* Juggling Between Multiple Roles – As a single mother, you have to fill in the shoes of both the parents and juggle between different roles.
 With multiple responsibilities, there is less time for each and it becomes a precious commodity.
-Most single mothers have a lingering sense of guilt for not being there for her child.
+Most single mothers have a lingering sense of guilt for not being there for their child.

 * Social Pressures – Many single mothers have been subjected to different social pressures like getting remarried, compromising in certain situations, submitting to wrongful demands of in-laws or siblings in order to get their emotional support and even indecent approaches and proposals from other men.

 Being a single mother is, in fact, one of the most challenging jobs one could ever ask for.
 Most single mothers have the natural ability to cope with these challenges, with a bright smile, and emerge as supermoms.

 Parental counselling can help you not only understand the emotional needs of the child, but it also enables you to understand your needs and limitations and healthily address them all.